What’s happening!

 In fact, small paddle-craft and sailing craft have powered most of the great migrations in human pre-history – from the settlement of Australia, to southeast Asia and Polynesia, to the Americas – and that is what I will investigate in my upcoming book The First Seafarers.

 The Secret Coast Expedition project: This is the project that I was in the midst of when COVID hit.
-It is not only an exploration of the remote, surf-swept west coast of Vancouver Island, but also of a nearly forgotten period of our history: the first contacts between the indigenous Nuu-chah-nulth people and the earliest explorers to arrive here – the first of whom were the Spanish.
+It is not only an exploration of the remote, surf-swept west coast of Vancouver Island, but also of a nearly forgotten period of our history: the initial contacts between the indigenous Nuu-chah-nulth people and the earliest explorers to arrive here – the first of whom were the Spanish.

-Come adventuring with me!
-In 2025-26 I will be back down to Patagonia and Antarctica on small expedition cruise ships with National Geographic/Lindblad and Swan Hellenic.
-These aren’t the giant cruise ships with casinos and shows… no, these are the small cruise ships for 120 or so people, where we take you out on fun adventures in the zodiacs!
+In 2026/2027 I will be back down to Patagonia and Antarctica and my beloved Polynesia and Island Southeast Asia (Melanesia, Indonesia, Philippines and Japan) on small expedition cruise ships – with both National Geographic/Lindblad and Swan Hellenic.
+These aren’t the giant cruise ships with casinos and shows… no, these are the small cruise ships for 120 or so people, where we take you out on fun adventures in the zodiacs, and help immerse you in the region that you are travelling!